Louise-Ryan/Louise-Ryan/README.md

     GPCR-Classifier
   </h3>
   <p class="pipeline-desc">
     A simple Python wrapper for DeepTMHMM that classifies GPCR predictions based on the number of predicted transmembrane domains.
-The script provides a lightweight quality         control step for GPCR annotations by identifying complete receptors, partial predictions, putative fusion proteins, and sequences lacking transmembrane domains.
-This can be     useful for  detecting potential pseudogenes and annotation artefacts.
+Can be applied as a quality control step for GPCR annotations by identifying complete receptors, partial predictions, putative fusion proteins, and sequences lacking transmembrane domains.

   </p>